Eigenvalues of Cayley graphs: Integral Cayley graphs

 In the special case when $T=\{1\}$, we have $H(n_1,\ldots,n_d;\{1\})\cong K_{n_1}\boxempty\cdots\boxempty K_{n_d} = H(n_1, \ldots, n_d)$.
 In particular, $H(q,\ldots,q;\{1\})$ is the classical Hamming graph $H(d, q)$.
 It is well known \cite{Cvetkovic10} that the spectra of the Cartesian product of graphs can be expressed in terms of that of the factor graphs.
 Since the eigenvalues of any complete graph are known, this implies \cite{BrouwerCN89} that the eigenvalues of $H(d,q)$ are $q(d-j)-d$ with multiplicities $\choose{d}{j}(q-1)^j$ for $0 \le j \le d$.
 In \cite{Sander10}, {T. Sander} proved that $H(n_1,\ldots,n_d;\{d\})$ is isomorphic to the complement graph of $H(n_1,\ldots,n_d;\{1,\ldots,d-1\})$, and for distinct primes $p_1,\ldots, p_d$, $H(p_1,\ldots,p_d;\{d\})$ is isomorphic to the unitary Cayley graph $\Cay(\mathbb{Z}_n,\ZZZ_n^{\times})$, where $n = \prod_{i=1}^d p_i$.

-In \cite{LiLZZ17}, Li et al. characterized isomorphisms between the squares of generalized Hamming graphs and the NEPS of some complete graphs.
+In \cite{LiLZZ17}, Li, Liu, Zhang and Zhou characterized isomorphisms between the squares of generalized Hamming graphs and the NEPS of some complete graphs.
 As an application they determined the eigenvalues of the squares of generalized Hamming graphs.
 In view of Theorem \ref{DisPow1} and Corollary \ref{NEPSint}, such graphs are all integral Cayley graphs.